c128lib/Reference/Vdc.md

 blanked area is only covered, not erased.
 The value in register 34/$22 determines the rightmost blanked column, and the value in register 35/$23 determines the leftmost blanked column.
-The blanked area extends the entire height of the screen The value in register 34/$22 must be less than the value in register [0/$00](#00); otherwise, the entire display will be blanked.
+The blanked area extends the entire height of the screen.
+The value in register 34/$22 must be less than the value in register [0/$00](#00); otherwise, the entire display will be blanked.
 The value in 34/$22 here must also be greater than